WilliamHeaven/bytebuf/README.md

 String/1024-8       3.00 ± 0%      2.00 ± 0%   -33.33%  (p=0.000 n=10+10)
 ```

-Note: it requres [CL133375](https://golang.org/cl/133375) to be applied to your Go compiler.
+Note: it requires [CL133375](https://golang.org/cl/133375) to be applied to your Go compiler.

 ## Implementation difference / Rationale